 Prairie Swine Centre’s Contract Research Program offers corporations and associations the Centre’s expertise and access to its facilities to conduct research on their own products.

-The ultimate goal for the Nutrition Research Program at Prairie Swine Centre is to assist in the development of optimum feeding strategies that not only enable swine producers to enhance pork quality but also enable their business to be successful and sustainable.
+The ultimate goal of the Nutrition Research Program at Prairie Swine Centre is to provide knowledge through research for the development of optimum feeding strategies that enable swine producers to be successful and sustainable.

 The Ethology Research Program at the Prairie Swine Centre is dedicated to the field of applied swine behaviour.
 The program focuses on the maternal and social behaviour of swine as well as the factors that influence handling and temperament.

 The ultimate goal of the Engineering Research Program at Prairie Swine Centre is to improve air quality inside hog barns, to reduce odour and gaseous emissions to the environment and develop housing and management systems that optimize pig welfare and productivity.

 Serving the Needs of the Pork Value Chain

 To increase net income for pork producers by $1/pig/year through improved nutrition.

 This includes the development of feeding programs which emphasize economic efficiency, meat quality, and market value.
 Understanding feed and fibre sources and the modifications of these to meet the needs of the pig, and changing economic conditions.

 To improve animal wellbeing by developing and modifying housing systems, animal management practices, and improving health of the pig.

 To improve barn environment through the development of economical and practical techniques ensuring the health and safety of barn workers and animals.